Redirect Pages In PHP

 <?php header( "refresh:0; url=http://errorsea.com" ); /* your content goes here........ */ ?>

 Note: Here refresh: 0; shows that page will wait for 0 seconds and redirect after that, which means the page will be instantly redirected.
-If you want users to wait for a few seconds and redirect after that, you need to change the refresh value, and it’s done.
+If you want users to wait for a few seconds and redirect after that, you will simply need to change the refresh value.

 Read Also: Registration and Login form with PHP